 Write a paper explaining the Economics behind an interesting story.
 This assignment is NOT to write a report on some economic concept.
-You must tell a story (a narration of some interesting sequence of events or facts about some real or fictional matter) and use economic concepts to explain, motivate or justify the story.
+You must tell a story (a narration of some interesting sequence of events or facts from the real world) and use economic concepts to explain, motivate or justify the story.